matteokeole/3d_playground/dev/drafts.md

 - OffscreenCanvas doesn't rely on the DOM.
 - The 2D context is called only when the GUI content does change.
 - WebGL can quickly draw the GUI on a single quad.
 This can be repeated each frame to help the browser do less composition.
-- The GUI can be done in a separated worker (but will the worker messages be cheap?).
+- The GUI can be done in a separated worker (cost of 60 messages/s?).

 ### Cons:
-- How to make a shader that can draw both 3D cubes and 2D planes?
+- How to make a shader that can draw both 3D cubes and 2D planes? *Make two different shaders and switch programs each frame OR after the instanced meshes, draw a GUI quad with an orthogonal camera matrix.*
-- How to pass efficiently the canvas content to the WebGL context every frame?
+- How to pass efficiently the canvas content to the WebGL context every frame? *The GUI texture is created only once and is replaced every time the GUI does update.*
-- OffscreenCanvas support is ~75%
+- OffscreenCanvas support is ~75%.

 ***